balanceinternet/akeneo-rabbitmq-connector/README.md

 Installation
 ============
+ 1. Put the code into "scr" folder Install
+ 2. Add to composer.json "php-amqplib/rabbitmq-bundle" and run composer update.

- 1. Enable the bundle in the app/AppKernel.php file:
+ 3. Enable the bundle in the app/AppKernel.php file:
 ```
     public function registerBundles()
     {